Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

 Our general interest e-newsletter keeps you up to date on a wide variety of health topics.

 CT scanners are shaped like a large doughnut standing on its side.
-You lie on a narrow table that slides into the "doughnut hole," which is called a gantry.
-Straps and pillows may help you stay in position.
-During a CT scan of the head, the table may be fitted with a special cradle that holds your head still.
+You lie on a narrow, motorized table that slides through the opening into a tunnel.
+Straps and pillows may be used to help you stay in position.
+During a head scan, the table may be fitted with a special cradle that holds your head still.

-The table will move slowly through the gantry during the CT scan, as the gantry rotates in a circle around you.
+While the table moves you into the scanner, detectors and the X-ray tube rotate around you.
 Each rotation yields several images of thin slices of your body.
 You may hear buzzing, clicking and whirring noises.

-A technologist will be nearby, in a separate room.
+A technologist in a separate room can see and hear you.
 You will be able to communicate with the technologist via intercom.
 The technologist may ask you to hold your breath at certain points to avoid blurring the images.

 After the exam you can return to your normal routine.
 If you were given a contrast material, you may receive special instructions.
 In some cases, you may be asked to wait for a short time before leaving to ensure that you feel well after the exam.
 After the scan, you'll likely be told to drink lots of fluids to help your kidneys remove the contrast material from your body.